RpDp-git/komoot-eink-navigator/README.md

 # komoot-eink-navigator
 Bluetooth Low Energy companion display for Komoot app

-Hardware : Lolin ESP32 eink dev board
+Hardware : Lolin ESP32 eink dev board and a 3d printed case

 How to use the device :